pantheon-systems/documentation/source/content/pantheon-yml.md

 * Wait a few seconds for changes to take effect

 ### HTTPS Redirects with HSTS Headers
-Ensure that your site will always use https to deliver content with `scheme`.
+Ensure that your site will always use HTTPS to deliver content with `scheme`.
 Three values are available:

 - `any` (default: no https redirect)
 - `https` (Redirects to https and includes an HSTS header with a 5-minute duration)